ModernBots/selfhost/README.md

 > At this point in time, it's a good idea to open up the terminal!
 - Clone/download the repo of the bot you want to self host (either [DropBot](https://github.com/modernbots/dropbot), [ModernBot](https://github.com/modernbots/modbot), or [ContentBot](https://github.com/modernbots/contentbot))
      - Many people think this is forking the repo, which isn't.
 DO NOT fork any of the repositories unless you plan on contributing code!
-     - To clone the repository with the CLI, run `git clone https://github.com/modernbots/BOTNAMEHERE`, replacing `BOTNAMEHERE` with the name of the bot you want to self-host
+     - To clone the repository with the CLI, type in `git clone https://github.com/modernbots/BOTNAMEHERE` and hit <kbd>Enter</kbd>, replacing `BOTNAMEHERE` with the name of the bot you want to self-host
-- `cd` into directory of the repo you cloned/downloaded, run `python3 -m pip install -r requirements.txt`
+- `cd` into directory of the repo you cloned/downloaded
+    - I.e. type `cd dropbot` and hit <kbd>Enter</kbd>
+-  Type `python3 -m pip install -r requirements.txt` and hit <kbd>Enter</kbd>

 ### Step 2: Making the bot with Discord
 - Go to the [Discord Developer Portal](https://discord.com/developers)